Use Vinegar to Clean Your House

 - Deodorize the fridge: just as in the previous case, you can place a small container with water and vinegar inside, or when you clean out your fridge, use vinegar diluted in water on the doors, shelves, drawers, etc.

-- Eliminate rust: if you have something at home that has rusted (be it a bicycle, a can opener, or a vegetable peeler) use pre vinegar to clean it and let set for 24 hours.
+- Eliminate rust: if you have something at home that has rusted (be it a bicycle, a can opener, or a vegetable peeler) use vinegar to clean it.

 - Remove water marks from wood: if you have a wooden table and someone sat down a glass before placing a coaster or a place mat underneath it, if it has left a halo imprint you can eliminate it by rubbing it off with equal parts olive oil and vinegar.

 - Clean pots and pans: wet with pure vinegar and let set for half an hour.
-Then wash with dish detergent and shine with more vinegar, this time using a soft cloth.
+Then wash with dish detergent and shine with more vinegar using a soft cloth.

-- Disinfect fruits and vegetables: place food in a bowl and fill with water and a squirt of vinegar.
+- Disinfect fruits and vegetables: place food in a bowl and fill with water and vinegar.
 Let set for 10 minutes.
-This is perfect for washing and disinfecting whatever you eat raw, like tomatoes, lettuce, unpeeled apples, peaches, etc.
+This is perfect for washing and disinfecting whatever you eat raw.

 - Clean your dishwasher: the electronic device usually smells bad because it accumulates food waste.
 Place one cup of vinegar in the detergent or powdered soap compartment.
 Run it on the shortest cycle without any dishes inside.

 - Removed bad odors in the kitchen: If you cooked fried fish, boiled cauliflower or grilled meat, you can eliminate those odors in a matter of minutes.
-All you need to do is boil one tablespoon of vinegar with one cup of water is a container.
+All you need to do is boil one tablespoon of vinegar with one cup of water.

 - Eliminate cigarette smoke from clothing: Pour two cups of vinegar in the bathtub and fill the rest with hot water.
 Hang your rope over the water.
-Another use for clothing is that this prevents vibrant colors from fading, which causes stains on whites.
+This also prevents vibrant colors from fading, which causes stains on whites.
 Before placing dark clothing in the washing machine, submerge it it vinegar for half an hour.
-You could also add one cup of vinegar to the last wash cycle as a softener.
-Don’t worry about the odor because this disappears when the clothes are dried.
+You could also add one cup of vinegar to the last wash cycle.

-- Clean the garbage disposal: if you have one of these at home, you know it’s pretty tiresome trying to remove odors.
+- Clean the garbage disposal: you know it’s pretty tiresome trying to remove odors.
 All you need to do is pour a bit of vinegar down it, or make ice cubes out of vinegar and water, and put them in the garbage disposal.
-Turn it on and let it work by itself.